pulsar-edit/.github/FAQ.md

 # How do I contact members of Pulsar?

 There are many ways, of course the classical Issues or Pull Requests on Repos is fine and well, additionally there are discussions org wide if needed, or discussions on a Repo Level.
 We are also all pretty active and responsive on our Discord Server, and messages there are always welcome.
-Lastly, we have a *new* [Subreddit](https://www.reddit.com/r/pulsaredit/) you can join instead of our Discord Server.
+Lastly, we have a *new* [Subreddit](https://www.reddit.com/r/pulsaredit/) you can join as well.